DOWNLOAD YOUR COPY FOR FREE!

 Sometimes exes come in handy.

 Devon Mattson’s week couldn’t get much worse.
-Not only is he fake engaged to the sexy woman who broke his heart (then stomped on it for good measure) a decade ago, but his goal of saving his hometown of Blueberry Springs has become dependent on the two of them playing nicely.
+Not only is he fake engaged to the sexy woman who broke his heart a decade ago, but his goal of saving his hometown of Blueberry Springs has become dependent on the two of them playing nicely.

 SNEAK PEEK: CHAPTER 1